julieeckstrom/julieeckstrom.github.io/_projects/hri-form.markdown

 ---
 layout: project
 title: Creating a robot that elicits love
-description: Designing a robot form that appears friendly, small, and approachable without inviting interaction.
+description: How do you make people protect a robot?
+By eliciting love through designed human-robot interaction.
+Our robot's form had to be perceived as friendly, small, and approachable, all within strict engineering contraints.
+We transformed a looming 6-foot-tall robot into a short and friendly robot, without making it appear interactive.
 organization: Bossa Nova Robotics
 year: 2015 - ongoing
 order: 2